India is often overlooked or even dismissed as unimportant in

 yet to comprehend.

-ignorance and just believe what they are told.
-It is a work in progress and occasionally updated.
+ignorance and believe what you are told even what wrong?
+This page is a work in progress and occasionally updated.
 You

 Tools crafted by proto-humans that have been dated back over two million years have been discovered in the northwestern part of the Indian subcontinent.